tsmatz/minerl-maze-sample/Readme.md

 ## 5. Simulate a trained agent

-When you have completed a training, run and simulate your trained agent.
+When you have completed a training, run and check your trained agent.

+Login to computer with remote desktop client (with a monitor).

 First, please launch Minecraft client with malmo mod.